UTSA vs. UAB NCAA Football Odds, Plays and Insights | November 20, 2021

 UAB Stats and Trends

-- UAB has played 10 games, with six wins against the spread.
+- In UAB's 10 games this season, it has six wins against the spread.

 - The Blazers have been underdogs by 4.5 points or more two times this season and covered the spread once.

-- UAB's games this year have gone over the total in three out of nine opportunities (33.3%).
+- UAB's games this year have gone over the point total three times in nine opportunities (33.3%).

-- UAB is 6-1 against the spread and 7-1 overall when the team notches more than 19.0 points.
+- UAB is 6-1 against the spread and 7-1 overall in games when it puts up more than 19.0 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.